lilafallet/LIBFT_42/README.md

 FUNCTION NAME | DESCRIPTION |
 :-----------: | :-----------:
-ft_atoul        |Convert a string to an unsigned long ft_int_to_char  |Convert values of type integer to values of type character ft_ltoa_base    |Convert a long to a string in the database ft_ultoa_base   |Convert an unsigned long to a string in the database
+ft_atoul        |Converts a string to an unsigned long ft_int_to_char  |Converts values of type integer to values of type character ft_ltoa_base    |Converts a long to a string in the database ft_ultoa_base   |Converts an unsigned long to a string in the database

 ## Initialisation